openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/project_structure.md

 At the same time there are several cons:
 - Code duplication for declaration and implementation of the pass;
-- Impossible to reuse sub-pipelines: we can't have common sub-pipeline for 37xx with this pass;
+- Impossible to reuse sub-pipelines: we can't have common sub-pipeline for 37xx and 40xx with this pass;
 - It is easy to make a mistake when registering passes for vpux-opt.
-You get an error when trying to register passes for from 37XX at the same time, because two passes are registered with the same name.
+You get an error when trying to register passes for from 37XX and 40XX at the same time, because two passes are registered with the same name.